syncfusion-content/maui-docs/MAUI/DataForm/getting-started.md

 # Getting Started with .NET MAUI DataForm (SfDataForm)

-This section provides a quick overview of how to get started with the .NET MAUI DataForm(SfDataForm) for .NET MAUI and also provides a walk-through to configure the .NET MAUI DataForm control in a real-time scenario.
+This section provides a quick overview of how to get started with the .NET MAUI DataForm(SfDataForm) for .NET MAUI and a walk-through to configure the .NET MAUI DataForm control in a real-time scenario.

 ## Creating an application using the .NET MAUI DataForm

 1. Create a new .NET MAUI application in Visual Studio.

-2. Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
-To add SfDataForm to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.DataForm` and then install it.
+2. Syncfusion .NET MAUI components are available in `nuget.org`.
+To add the SfDataForm to your project, open the NuGet package manager in Visual Studio, search for `Syncfusion.Maui.DataForm`, then install it.

 3. To initialize the control, import the control namespace `Syncfusion.Maui.DataForm` in XAML or C# code.